 So we performed 11 studies to test our theory.

 In one study conducted with 190 undergraduate students, we told participants that they were on their way to an ice cream parlor with a friend to get a cone.
 We then told our would-be ice cream consumers that their companion was getting either one scoop of vanilla, one scoop of chocolate, two scoops of vanilla or two scoops of chocolate.
-We then asked participants what they wanted to order.
+Next, we asked participants what they wanted to order.

 We found that people were much more likely to order the same size as their companion but not the same flavor.

+What does it mean when someone mimics you in such a way?
 The participants seemed to interpret the number of scoops the companion ordered as an indication of what’s appropriate.
 For example, ordering two scoops might signal “permission” to indulge or seem the more financially savvy – if less healthy – choice, since it usually costs only marginally more than one.
 Or a single scoop might suggest “let’s enjoy some ice cream – but not too much.”

 The choice of chocolate or vanilla, on the other hand, is readily understood as a personal preference and thus signals nothing about which is better or more appropriate.
 I like vanilla, you like chocolate – everyone’s happy.

 We also asked participants to rate how important avoiding social discomfort was in their decision.
 Those who ordered the same number of scoops as their companion rated it as more important than those who picked a different amount.